 The Department of Linguistics also offers a B.A. in Linguistics and an Interdepartmental Major in Linguistics and Anthropology.

-Besides the new Computational Linguistics B.S., the department also offers a Computational Linguistics Bachelor/Master of Science B.S./M.S. degree, a combined 3-year/2-year program in which students earn both an undergraduate and a graduate degree in 5 years.
+High achieving majors may want to apply, in their sophomore year, to the joint Computational Linguistics Bachelor/Master of Science B.S./M.S. degree, a combined 3-year/2-year program in which students earn both an undergraduate and a graduate degree in 5 years.

-To get started, you should take Introduction to Linguistic Analysis LING-L 203, which introduces you to training in technical language construction.
+To get started, you should take LING-L 203 Introduction to Linguistic Analysis, which introduces you to training in technical language construction.

-You should also look for Language and Computers LING-L 245, which explores how computers can work with natural human language.
+You should also look for LING-L 245 Language and Computers, which explores how computers can work with natural human language.

 Tracks and concentrations